 - 5. The initial Terms of Reference (see Annex A), which the Executive agreed on 11th March 2021, indicated that arrangements will be put in place to ensure the timely sharing of information.
 Therefore, close working will be essential to facilitate that. - 6.
-The purpose therefore of this MoU between the Department of Agriculture, Environment and Rural Affairs and the Fiscal Council is to set out a foundation on which the arrangements for the sharing of information that they hold can be managed.
-It includes information requests throughout all parts of the Department of Agriculture, Environment and Rural Affairs.
+The purpose therefore of this MoU between the Department for Infrastructure and the Fiscal Council is to set out a foundation on which the arrangements for the sharing of information that they hold can be managed.
+It includes information requests throughout all parts of the Department for Infrastructure.
 The other NI Departments will each individually agree and put in place a similar MoU with the Fiscal Council to manage the sharing of the information that they hold. - 7.
 It sets out arrangements for expectations on information sharing to support the Council in delivering on its Terms of Reference.
 The arrangements are designed and intended to be managed in accordance with OECD principles for independent fiscal institutions. - 8.
 It will be amended as necessary to take account of changing circumstances.